 According to Statista, the approximate number of Android applications has reached a whopping 3.48 million.
 As far as iOS is concerned, the number is more than 2 million.
-However, despite the skyrocketing number of applications flooding mobile users, not every one of them is successful or a customer favorite.
+However, despite the skyrocketing number of applications flooding UX Best Practices users, not every one of them is successful or a customer favorite.

 - Implement Test Automation

 It is no secret that testing automation enhances development and renders a superior-quality product.
 That is why it’s essential to leverage its power and use it to improve UX.
 The best way is to use test automation with some manual tests.
 You can start with UI tests and move on to integration tests.

 Moreover, nothing ruins UX more than outdated features and functionalities.
 But automation testing at each step enables previous test cases to be a foundation for consistent regression testing.
 This promotes frequent updates and saves considerable costs compared to starting from scratch.

 - Enhance DevOps Maturity